ABoyCalledPuK/MovieTrailerUdacity/README.md

 Firstly go to www.themoviedb.org and search for film.
 When a film has been chosen you will find the movie ID in the url in front of the movie title.

-For example:
-ID		Title
+For example the title of films and there related ID's:

-271110		Captain America Civil War
+271110 - Captain America Civil War,
-258489		The Legend Of Tarzan
+258489 - The Legend Of Tarzan,
-68735		Warcraft
+68735 - Warcraft,
-76341		mad Max: Fury Road
+76341 - mad Max: Fury Road,

 When you wish to run the program input $ python entertainment_center.py